hlin863/hlin863/README.md

 <ul>
   <li>🌍 I'm based in the UK 🇬🇧.</li>
-  <li>👯 I’m looking to collaborate on an AI and digital transformation project.</li>
+  <li>👯 I want to collaborate on an AI and digital transformation projects.</li>
   <li>📝 I'm a dedicated and enthusiastic Quora writer 👉<a href="https://www.quora.com/profile/Haocheng-Lin-2">here</a>.</li>
 </ul>
 <br>